 Located between the Papenkuils and the Swartkops Rivers, New Brighton was established inside the Municipal Boundary of Port Elizabeth in 1901 in order to house the black residents of the inner-city locations such as Stranger’s and Gubb Locations’.
-The White property owners and ratepayers were pressurising the Council to relocate the Black inhabitants of the locations in the inner city area.
+The White property owners and ratepayers in these areas close to town had begun a process of were pressurising the Council to relocate the Black inhabitants of the locations from the inner-city areas to the outskirts of the town.

 This blog will cover the history of New Brighton from this inflection point in the separation of residential areas.